scalyr/scalyr-agent-2/docs/monitors/url_monitor.md

 # HTTP Monitor

-This agent module periodically fetches specified HTTP or HTTPS URL, and records the response.
+This agent plugin periodically fetches specified HTTP or HTTPS URL, and records the response.
 The URL is retrieved from the agent process, so any host and port reachable from the machine on which the agent is running can be monitored.

-@class=bg-warning docInfoPanel: An *agent module* is a component of the Scalyr Agent.
-To use a module, simply add it to the ``monitors`` section of the Scalyr Agent configuration file (``/etc/scalyr/agent.json``).
+@class=bg-warning docInfoPanel: An *agent monitor plugin* is a component of the Scalyr Agent.
+To use a plugin, simply add it to the ``monitors`` section of the Scalyr Agent configuration file (``/etc/scalyr/agent.json``).
-For more information, see [Agent Modules](/help/scalyr-agent#modules).
+For more information, see [Agent Plugins](/help/scalyr-agent#plugins).

 ## Sample Configuration

-Here is a simple configuration fragment showing use of the url_monitor module.
+Here is a simple configuration fragment showing use of the url_monitor plugin.
 This sample will record the instance type of the Amazon EC2 server on which the agent is running.

     monitors: [